Hwid2121/Monopoly-Lugano/README.md

 mvn compile
 ```

 ## How to run the application

 To run the application from outside BlueJ, first build it with Maven.
 This generates the compiled classes in the directory `target/classes`.

+Using an IDE will be helpful to play quickly.
+For the Visual Studio Code IDE and InteliJ just import the project and compile it.
+We can choose between compile the `tui`  or the `gui`

 ### Running the TUI